juniorgasparotto/GraphExpression/README.md

 The second part should not exist for the entity that is located at the root of the expression, after all if she is at the root she has no father.

-From the second entity of the expression, the second part is mandatory and indicates the name of the Member that can be a property or a field.
+The second entity in the second part is mandatory and indicates the name of the Member that can be a property or a field.

 The next part is the ID of the entity in the graph.
 This ID must be an integer and it is she who ensures the possibility to use the same entity references in other parts of the graph.